Here's a go-to guide on real estate agent recruitment and key performance indicators that impact the hiring process.

 Through tracking and understanding your ROI you can determine which agents are performing well, and which ones are not.
 Obviously, if your average ROI is lesser than your average investment, there needs to be a performance-related discussion with the team.

-One of the solutions can be hiring new talent who are capable enough to give you a higher ROI.
+One of the solutions can be hiring new talents who are capable enough to give you a higher ROI.

 KPI 5.
 Conversion Rate